 Caran d’Ache’s Grafwood range of pencils (also known as ‘Graphite Line’) have a brillint innovation, which is that they are painted in gradated tones depending on the grade of the individual pencil so that the softest pencil (9B) has a black painted casing, and the hardest (4H) is painted white.
 This is such an obvious but clever idea that I wish Derwent and Faber-Castell would copy it!
 If, like me, you use quite a range of different grades when you are drawing then it really saves you time that’s usually wasted on trying to locate the pencil you want.

 Grafwood are a wider pencil than most brands and I find them just a little too large and chunky for my hands and for the detailed drawings that I do, but they’d be fine for sketching in a looser style.
 They are good quality pencils which don’t scratch or break.
 In general they are fairly dark and in the very softest grades they give a dense black that seems darker than other brands.

 DALER-ROWNEY ‘ARTISTS’ GRAPHIC’ PENCILS

-✭✭✭ These Daler-Rowney pencils are a the darkest and softest pencils of all the brands I have tried apart from the Mars Lumograph, and are a little too soft for my style.
-Whilst they do have a nice velvety feel, I found that the leads broke a lot in the softer grades which is very frustrating as you can sharpen away a whole pencil trying to get a firm lead!
-Another problem was that because the leads are so soft, whenever I sharpened the softer grades to a point it would simply crumble as I drew with them.
-They are cheaper than Derwent and Faber-Castell but not quite as good quality.
-However they would still count as ‘artist grade’ pencils – just about – and would be a good compromise if you want a slightly more professional pencil for less.
+These Daler-Rowney pencils are a the darkest and softest pencils of all the ranges I have tried apart from the Mars Lumograph, and are a little too soft for my style.
+Whilst they do have a nice velvety feel, I found that the leads broke a lot in the softer grades which is very frustrating as you can sharpen away a whole pencil trying to get a pointed lead.
+Indeed the leads are so soft that even if I manage to sharpen them to a nice point, this would simply crumble away as I drew with them.
+They are cheaper than Derwent and Faber-Castell and definitely not quite as good quality.
+However they would still just about count as ‘artist grade’ pencils and would be a good compromise if you want a slightly more professional pencil at a better price.